andrecrjr/bananominer-watch/readme.md

 # How to install?

-Because of the fee's creation for Chrome Developer Account ($5), i don't have that much because of my country fiat money, to upload the zip folder I just put the code here to everyone that wants to use!
-If you want to improve and modify, be free to do! :)
+Because of the fee's creation for Chrome Developer Account ($5), i don't have that much because of my country fiat money.
+I put the code here to everyone that wants to use!
+If you want to improve/modify/fork, be free to do! :)

 *TL;DR Enable developer mode in Chrome Browser -> unzip this package then you'll choose him in the load unpackaged in your chrome browser (can be brave browser too!)*